 Yes, you could use either.
 I prefer yellow as I love the color of the soup and I think yellow corn has more corn flavor.
 White corn tends to be sweeter.

 Yes, this corn soup can easily be made vegetarian.
 Simply omit the chicken stock.
 Do not replace it with vegetable stock, though, as it is too "vegetative" and will ruin the subtle complexity of the soup.
 Simply make extra corn broth.
 Or use some water.
 If going vegan, use vegan butter or olive oil, and omit the cream.

-This soup will stay in the refrigerator, cover, for a few days.
+This soup will stay in the refrigerator, and cover, for a few days.
 You can also freeze it.

 This recipe was originally published in September 2015.
-It has been updated with new pictures, step by step instructions, and other information.
+It has been updated with new pictures, step-by-step instructions, and other information.